syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/keytip.md

 {% previewsample "page.domainurl/code-snippet/ribbon/filemenu-keytip" %}

-## Ribbon backstage menu keytip
+## Backstage menu keytip

-You can add keytip to backstage menu by using the `keyTip` property.
+You can add keytips to backstage menu items by using the `keyTip` property.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}